Climate of Delhi

-The climate of Delhi is an overlap between monsoon-influenced humid subtropical (Köppen climate classification Cwa) and semi-arid (Köppen climate classification BSh), with high variation between summer and winter temperatures and precipitation.
-Delhi's version of a humid subtropical climate is markedly different from many other humid subtropical cities such as São Paulo, New Orleans and Brisbane in that the city features dust storms (something more commonly seen in a desert climate) and wildfire haze (something seen in a tropical climate during the dry season) due to its semi-arid climate.
+Delhi features a humid subtropical climate (Köppen Cwa), with hot summers accompanied by frequent thunderstorms locally known as andhi, and cool winters that are characterized by dense fog.
+The city's rainfall pattern is heavily influenced by the summer monsoon entering in late June and continuing till mid-September, and western disturbances occurring from November to March.

 Summer starts in early April and peaks in late May or early June, with average temperatures near 38 C although occasional heat waves can result in highs close to 45 C on some days and therefore higher apparent temperature.
 The monsoon starts in late June and lasts until mid-September, with about 797.3 mm of rain.
 The average temperatures are around 29 C, although they can vary from around 25 C on rainy days to 35-40 C during dry spells.
 The monsoons recede in late September, and the post-monsoon season continues till late October, with average temperatures sliding from 29 to 21 C.